supercollider/rfcs/rfcs/0005-synth-query-command.md

 # Summary

-We should introduct a new command, `/s_query`, to allow retrieving both the SynthDef name and the names and current values of a Synth.
+We should introduce a new command, `/s_query`, to allow retrieving both the SynthDef name and the names and current values of a Synth.

 # Motivation